 There are three main areas that differentiate us:

-- Our broad expertise spans across many applications and allows us to solve challenging thermal problems.
-We leverage our experience to solve new challenges, and we also have an extensive standard product offering to enable rapid prototyping and fast cycles of learning.
+- Our broad experience spans across many applications and allows us to solve challenging thermal problems.
+We leverage our past experience to solve new challenges and we also have a broad standard product offering to enable rapid prototyping and fast cycles of learning.

 - We take a systems view versus trying to optimise just one component.
-Customers come to Watlow because we understand the regulatory environment they must operate.
+Customers come to Watlow because we understand the regulatory environment they must operate in.
 For example, when talking to a new customer, we do not ask what type of heater, sensor, or controller they are interested in.
-Instead, we first explore their strategy for dealing with challenges at the device level, such as the electrical safety standard EN 60601-1.
-This type of collaboration at the system level very often leads to new solutions that would not have been possible, focusing only on Watlow component design.
-One specific example of this was working with a medical device company that wanted to use cartridge heaters in a metal block as a heat source but needed low electrical leakage current to meet that safety standard.
+Instead, we first explore their strategy for dealing with challenges at the device level such as the electrical safety standard EN 60601-1.
+This type of collaboration at the system level very often leads to new solutions that would not have been possible focusing only on a Watlow component design.
+One specific example of this was working with a medical device company that wanted to use cartridge heaters in a metal block as a heat source but needed very low electrical leakage current to meet that safety standard.
 They were planning to use an expensive, bulky isolation transformer to reduce the voltage supplied to the heater.
-By understanding the system architecture, we were able to recommend a different heater technology, which could seamlessly meet the low leakage requirements at all global line voltages.
+By understanding the system architecture we were able to recommend a different heater technology, which could easily meet the low leakage requirements at all global line voltages.
 Not only did this eliminate the cost of the isolation transformer from the system, but it also helped significantly shrink the device footprint.

 - Watlow is a global company with almost 100 years of experience solving the toughest thermal challenges.
-With long design and product life cycles in this market and increasing decentralisation of design and manufacturing activities, customers must be confident suppliers can assist them now and in the future, wherever they need it.
+With long design and product life cycles in this market and increasing decentralisation of design and manufacturing activities, customers must be confident suppliers can support them now and in the future – wherever they need it.
 A recent example of how Watlow supported a leading medical device company was through a global technology summit to share our advanced capabilities and jointly discuss technology roadmaps.
-This event happened simultaneously across two locations in Europe, two in the US and one in Asia.
-Watlow had in-person representation to answer technical questions, as well as product demonstrations in all five locations.
-Our global footprint and sales channel allow us to support our customers wherever they may be, now and in the future.
+This event happened simultaneously across two locations in Europe, two in the S. and one in Asia.
+Watlow had in-person representation to answer technical questions as well as product demonstrations in all five locations.
+Our global footprint and sales channel allow us to support our customers wherever they may be – now and in the future.

 What effects did you experience from the Covid-19 pandemic?

 During the pandemic, we have all experienced an unprecedented and challenging time.
-Most of our team members are still working remotely, and for our production staff, we have established the highest safety standards.
-Companies have made use of several Watlow products to help during the pandemic.
-For example, a medical device manufacturer is using our ULTRAMIC advanced ceramic heaters in a commodity that treats Covid-19 patients.
-This treatment is proving efficient in keeping people off of mechanical ventilators and helping them recover faster.
-Watlow’s foam-in-place silicone rubber heaters are being used by a medical components company for Covid-19 vaccine testing.
+Many of our team members are still working remotely, and for our production staff, we have established the highest safety standards.
+In addition, several Watlow products have been used to help during the pandemic.
+For example, a medical device manufacturer is using our ULTRAMIC advanced ceramic heaters in a product that treats Covid-19 patients.
+This treatment is proving effective to keep people off of mechanical ventilators and helping them recover faster.
+Also, Watlow’s foam-in-place silicone rubber heaters are being used by a medical components company for Covid-19 vaccine testing.
 Additionally, Watlow EZ-ZONE PM controllers are being used by a company to control airflow and negative vacuum conditions in makeshift hospital tent systems.
 The Aspyre Power Controller has been used for the Extrusion and Web for the material that produces the N95 Mask.
 It is used to fire the cartridge heaters in the die and the band heaters on the barrel of the extruder machine.

-Not only are we helping people affected by the virus, but this project has also inspired Watlow team members.
+Not only are we helping people affected by the virus, but this project has also inspired Watlow team members as well.
 Some of our engineers have been using 3D printers to make face shields for production team members.
-A team of engineers from various locations virtually came together to create infrared temperature taking systems for our facilities.
-Even in these challenging times, we are proud of the innovation and commitment shown by our team and the support we have been able to present to our valued customers.
+Also, a team of engineers from various locations virtually came together to create infrared temperature taking systems for our facilities.
+Even in these challenging times, we are proud of the innovation and commitment shown by our team and the support we have been able to show to our valued customers.